 Even with its flaws, Middletown remains a fun, sporty course.
 The holes fit exceptionally well over the rolling land, offering great variety.
 Fazio did a very good job with the changes over the years, as the new holes fit the character of the rest of the course.
 The downhill, par-3 6th hole reminded me of Findlay’s 15th at Reading CC.
 The stretch from the 13th to the 16th is particularly good, with three long par 4s and a challenging par 3.
 Unfortunately the original bunkering has been lost, having disappeared or evolved during the 50s, 60s and 70s to become the large-round-oval style, sapping away character from many of the holes.
 While the bunkers were well maintained, this style doesn’t fit the course at all and feels very out of place (particularly holes 8, 14, 15 and 18).

 While it won’t challenge the low handicap player, Middletown a very good option for seniors, women and juniors.
 The course was relatively easy to walk, with tees near preceding greens and only one major hill to climb (between the 13th and 14th).
-While I enjoyed my round, particularly the old-school feel of the course, I’m not in any rush to get back.
-I could see pace of play continuing to be an issue as the weather warms.
-I hope Middletown Township takes the time and money to invest in the great asset it has in the coming years.
+I could also see pace of play continuing to be an issue as the weather warms.
+While I enjoyed my round, particularly the old-school feel of the course, it’s a little too expensive for me to regularly make the drive out to Langhorne.
+I’ll return in 2020 to see the changes and hope Middletown Township continues to take the time and money to invest in the great asset it has in the coming years.